Asheville or Gatlinburg… Which one should you visit for your next vacation in the mountains? ⛰️

 The Biltmore Estate is also a romantic place to take a stroll and then go wine tasting at the Biltmore Winery. 🍷

 And last but not least, Asheville is a wonderful destination for the outdoor-loving couple.
-With the Blue Ridge Mountains as its backdrop, Asheville is the perfect spot for hiking or biking, or watching the sunset.
+With the Blue Ridge Mountains as its backdrop, Asheville is the perfect spot for hiking, biking, or watching the sunset.

 Both of these southeastern mountain towns have delicious dining options.